tpkahlon/github-unstar/README.md

 Come to your resuce in 2021, `npm i -g github-unstar`.

 Run the command using `github-unstar`.
 It will ask for your personal access token.
 Generate that in GitHub account for one time usage.
+Make sure to check all privileges while generating the token.

 In few seconds, all your starred mess will be taken care of.
 Mind you if you have starred projects in range of 10k+, you may need to run this command few times again because Github API has maximum limit for each loop I run.
 If that happens, wait for a minute, and rerun the `github-unstar` command again.